akien-mga/godot-old-wiki/gdscript.md

 #  Example

-Some people can learn better by just taking a look at the syntax, so hereâ€™s a simple example of how it looks.
+Some people can learn better by just taking a look at the syntax, so here's a simple example of how it looks.

 ```python
 # a file is a class!